aaron-grau/curic/ruby/homeworks/questions/git-homeworks.md

 * We've now successfully setup a repo on GitHub and made our first push. :smiley:

 ## Submitting homework
 We want to do our homework within our *homeworks* repo.
-If we've just initialized our homeworks repo then we obviously already have the most up-to-date version on our machine, but if we are doing our homework from a different machine we will need to *clone* our remote repo to make a new local copy we can work from.
+If we've just initialized our homeworks repo then we already have the most up-to-date version on our machine, but if we are doing our homework from a different machine we will need to *clone* our remote repo to make a new local copy we can work from.

-As we progress, our homeworks repo will take the following form:
+As we progress, we will create a new directory for each day's work.
+Our homeworks repo will take the following form:
 ```
 homeworks/
   |